cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - The `sequence` number corresponds to the order of sends and receives, where a packet with an earlier sequence number must be sent and received before a packet with a later sequence number.
 - The `timeoutHeight` indicates a consensus height on the destination chain after which the packet will no longer be processed, and will instead count as having timed-out.
-- The `sourceConnection` identifies the connection end on the sending chain.
+- The `sourcePort` identifies the port on the sending chain.
 - The `sourceChannel` identifies the channel end on the sending chain.
-- The `destConnection` identifies the connection end on the receiving chain.
+- The `destPort` identifies the port on the receiving chain.
 - The `destChannel` identifies the channel end on the receiving chain.
 - The `data` is an opaque value which can be defined by the application logic of the associated modules.